What Is A Medicaid Trust And How Can It Protect Me?

 Transferring property and assets into a trust allows you to maintain your lifestyle while meeting Medicaid eligibility guidelines.
 This gives you access to support services you need while protecting your heirs.
 However, to qualify you must create a trust five years before applying for Medicaid benefits.

 Let Us Help You Today

 To protect your assets from being depleted by long term care costs, it is important to act now.
 At Cavallo & Cavallo, you can trust us to guide you in the options available.
-To request a consultation in our office, call or contact our Bronx & New Rochelle Medicaid & nursing home attorneys today.
+To request a consultation in our office, call or contact our Bronx & Westchester Medicaid & nursing home attorneys today.